whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 I didn't think of the pattern I wrote about.
 That's a shocker, right?
 The pattern I described here is very common and is shared by a number of Erlang and Elixir applications.
 This pattern applies nicely to any connection with a TCP server (or with anything similar for that matter), and it's often used in drivers for databases: that's why I went with Redis in the example.

 Lots of real-world libraries use the pattern I talked about: for example, [eredis][eredis] (one of the most used Redis drivers for Erlang) is built very similarly to our example: just look at [this comment][eredis-comment] in the eredis source, which is basically a summary of this article (or is this article an expanded version of that comment?
 Who knows!).
-Other examples of libraries that roughly follow this pattern are the Elixir drivers for PostgreSQL ([postgrex][postgrex]) and MongoDB ([mongodb][mongodb]).
+Other examples of libraries that roughly follow this pattern are the Elixir drivers for PostgreSQL ([Postgrex][postgrex]) and MongoDB ([mongodb][mongodb]).
 Currently I'm working on an Elixir driver for [OrientDB][orientdb] (still not public) which uses this pattern as well.
 So, it must work right?

 ## Better handling of the TCP connection

 We happily ignored an annoying thing to deal with throughout this article: error handling!

-We'll keep happily ignoring a subset of the errors that can happen, e.g., an empty client queue (which fails the {% raw %}`{{:value, val}, new_queue}`{% endraw %} pattern match) or an incomplete message from the TCP socket.
+We'll keep happily ignoring a subset of the errors that can happen, for example, an empty client queue (which fails the {% raw %}`{{:value, val}, new_queue}`{% endraw %} pattern match) or an incomplete message from the TCP socket.
 However, a common set of errors that can happen when dealing with TCP connections are, well, TCP errors like dropped connections or timeouts.

-We could try to handle this kind of errors ourselves, but, luckily for us, Elixir core team member James Fish (aka [fishcakez][fishcakez]) did most of the work in its awesome library [connection][connection].
+We could try to handle this kind of errors ourselves, but, luckily for us, Elixir core team member James Fish (a.k.a. [fishcakez][fishcakez]) did most of the work in its awesome library [connection][connection].
 While this library is quite young at the time of writing, it's already being used in the [MongoDB driver][mongodb] I mentioned before and in the OrientDB driver I'm working on.

 ### Handling connections with...
 Connection